Connect with others who understand.

 What Is Excessive Sweating?

 Sweating is the body’s way of cooling itself.
 We usually sweat when we exert ourselves or when our environment is hot.
 Sweating can also be a response to stress or nervousness.
 Excessive sweating — called hyperhidrosis — is abnormal, profuse sweating that’s generally unrelated to heat or physical exertion.
-Excessive sweating can affect just some parts of the body, such as the palms of the hands.
+Excessive sweating can affect just some parts of the body, such as the palms of your hands.
 It also can make you sweat profusely all over.
-With hyperhidrosis, a person may sweat so much that it soaks through clothes or drips off the hands.
+If you have hyperhidrosis, you may sweat so much that it soaks through your clothes or drips off your hands.

 The Impact of Excessive Sweating

 Excessive sweating can be uncomfortable and inconvenient.
-Additionally, sweating and swings in body temperature can add to the sleep problems that people with lupus often struggle with.
+Additionally, sweating and swings in body temperature can worsen the sleep problems that often come with having lupus.
 Night sweats in particular can make getting a good night’s sleep next to impossible.

 A MyLupusTeam member wrote, “I am waking up because I am freezing due to being soaked from head to toe with night sweats.”

 Hyperhidrosis can also be embarrassing, affecting a person’s emotional health and social life.
-Having perpetually clammy hands or regularly sweating through one’s clothes can make going about your day-to-day activities (work, play, errands) especially challenging.
+Having perpetually clammy hands or regularly sweating through clothing can make going about day-to-day activities (work, play, errands) especially challenging.

-What Causes Excessive Sweating in People With Lupus?
+What Causes Excessive Sweating in People With SLE?

 Excessive sweating can be a direct result of (or a primary symptom of) lupus.
 Lupus, however, is a complex and unpredictable condition.
-Excessive sweating may also be:
+Excessive sweating may also occur as:

 • A side effect of medications